-Research Committee Member of the Australian Council of Learned Academies Limited, Appointed 2018
+Research Committee Member of the Australian Council of Learned Academies Limited, May 2018 to October 2019.

 Professor Ian Frazer is a clinician scientist, trained as a clinical immunologist in Scotland.
 As a professor at the University of Queensland, he leads a research group working at TRI in Brisbane, Australia on the immunobiology of epithelial cancers.
 He is recognised as co-inventor of the technology enabling the HPV vaccines, currently used worldwide to help prevent cervical cancer.
 He heads a biotechnology company, Admedus Vaccines, working on new vaccine technologies, and is a board member of several companies and not for profit organisations.